Luc Adamo Matéta: Political career

 Born in Kitamba in October 1949, Matéta studied in the Soviet Union.
 He worked at the statistics department of the Ministry of the Economy and Finance, and was an early member of the Congolese Movement for Democracy and Integral Development (MCDDI), led by Bernard Kolélas.
 In the 1992 parliamentary election, he was elected to the National Assembly as an MCDDI candidate in the Pool Region.
 After Kolélas reached an agreement with President Pascal Lissouba, Matéta was one of the four members of the opposition who were appointed to the government on 23 January 1995; he was named Minister-Delegate for the Budget and the Coordination of Financial Administration.

 In the midst of the 1997 civil war, Kolélas was appointed as Prime Minister in September 1997 and a national unity government was formed; Matéta was retained in that government and promoted to the post of Minister of the Budget and the Coordination of Financial Administration.
 The Kolélas government survived for only one month, however; rebels loyal to Denis Sassou Nguesso captured Brazzaville in mid-October 1997.
-Matéta fled into exile.
+Matéta went into exile with his family in Côte d’Ivoire, where he was granted political refugee status by President Henri Konan Bédié.

 After the 1997 civil war, as fighting continued between the government of President Sassou Nguesso and "Ninja" rebels, Matéta returned to Congo-Brazzaville in 1998 and renounced armed struggle in 1999.
 Also in 1999, he became a member of the bureau of the Coordination Committee for the Monitoring of the Cease-Fire Agreement and was assigned responsibility for finances.
 Later, Matéta was appointed as the Commissioner for Project Implementation at the High Commission for the Reintegration of Former Combatants in August 2001.

-Matéta left the MCDDI and created a new political party, the URDC; it was founded on 25 January 2002, and Matéta led the party as its president.
+Matéta left the MCDDI and created a new political party, the Union for the Reconstruction and Development of Congo (URDC); it was founded on 25 January 2002, and Matéta led the party as its president.
 He stood in the 10 March 2002 presidential election as the candidate of the Convention for Democracy and the Republic, receiving 1.59% of the vote and placing fifth.
 Following the election, he visited President Sassou Nguesso on 18 March and congratulated Sassou Nguesso on his victory.